Perspective | Should kids go trick-or-treating during a pandemic? Experts share their advice.

-The question many households are asking during Halloween 2020 — Should we let kids trick-or-treating during the pandemic? — has no easy answer, like seemingly all questions related to the novel coronavirus.
+The question many households are asking during Halloween 2020 — Should we let kids go trick-or-treating during the pandemic? — has no easy answer, like seemingly all questions related to the novel coronavirus.
 Outdoor activities are generally said to be safer than indoor ones.
 But the Centers for Disease Control and Prevention recently released guidance on Halloween, saying that collecting candy door to door is high-risk.

 This year’s holiday had all the hallmarks of a perfect night: It’s on a Saturday, and there will be a full moon.
 But with pandemic numbers predicted to spike in autumn, how should parents handle eager children who crave old-fashioned fun and normalcy during Halloween?